 ABOUT

-My career in public service began in 1984 as a deputy sheriff.
-I went on to serve as an instructor at the South Carolina Criminal Justice Academy and later as a city chief of police.
-Stepping into leadership as chief taught me a lesson I never forgot—people are the most important part of leadership.
+I began my public service journey in 1984 as a deputy sheriff, later becoming an instructor at the South Carolina Criminal Justice Academy and eventually serving as a city chief of police.
+That role taught me the most important leadership lesson I’ve learned: it’s always about people, not position.

-As a member of the South Carolina Criminal Justice Academy Training Council, I worked to raise professional standards and hold officers accountable, including decertifying those who broke their oath.
-Protecting the integrity of the badge was always a priority.
+As a member of the state’s Criminal Justice Academy Training Council, I helped raise professional standards and hold officers accountable, because protecting the badge’s integrity has always mattered to me.